Tsoggy/Credit_Risk_Analysis/README.md

 <img src = "Resources/UndersamplingCounts.png" width="300">

 #### Confusion Matrix
-The confusion matrix using random undersamplish show that, similar to random oversampling and SMOTE, this model was able to identify low-risk data at much greater rates than high-risk data.
+The confusion matrix using random undersamplish shows that, similar to random oversampling and SMOTE, this model was able to identify low-risk data at much greater rates than high-risk data.

 <img src = "Resources/UndersamplingConfusion.png" width="230">